 But most business and financial advisors caution this process can be fraught with risk.
 For example, non-payment can create rifts in important personal relationships and put your business in strife.

-Startup owners need to have a clear picture of the business’s financial performance before they start talking to potential lenders.
+One of the biggest requirements for a business loan is to have a clear picture of the business’s financial performance before you start talking to potential lenders.
 Having good reporting around current (and projected) cash flow is a good place to start.

 Most lenders will want you to have specific (even measurable) plans for how funds will be used.
 Create a detailed budget, setting out how and where you plan to spend the loan.
 If you can pair this with a detailed business (and business continuity) plan, even better.

-Here are three points to bear in mind while you research any startup loan requirements.
+Here are three small business loan qualifications to bear in mind while you learn about how to qualify for a business loan and research any startup loan requirements.